thecartercenter/nemo-docs/content/formsquestions/formsquestions.rst

 To edit display logic:

 1. Click :guilabel:`Forms` menu.
-2. Select a form from the list and click :guilabel:`Edit` icon.
+2. Click :fa:`pencil` next to the form you want to edit.
 3. Click on the :guilabel:`Question` you want to edit.
-4. Click on the display logic dropdown and choose between three options:
+4. Click on the display logic dropdown :fa:`caret-down` and choose between three options:

   - Always display this question.
   - Display this question if all of these conditions are met.